<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=4173989046179205&amp;ev=PageView&amp;noscript=1">

 But honestly...
 What I’m really wondering is this: how did we get here—where “starter home” now means $400K at 7% interest, and the word “affordable” feels like a punchline?

-As the Head of Marketing at Zogo, I spend a lot of time thinking about what people are trying to learn—and why.
-And what’s wild is this: “Buying a Home” remains our #1 most completed lesson, week over week.
-In a market that feels downright impossible, people still want to understand the process.
+As the Head of Marketing at Zogo, I spend a lot of time thinking about what people are trying to learn, and why.
+Despite soaring home prices, high interest rates, and low housing inventory, Americans (especially first-time buyers) are still chasing the dream of homeownership.
+And what's wild is this: our most completed financial literacy lesson is “Buying a Home,” proof that even in a broken housing market, people want to understand the process, plan for the future, and keep the dream alive.

 That’s what stuck with me after my rabbit-hole spiral into Mike’s content and the housing market.
 Yes, the math is tough.
 But the dream?
 Still alive.